-Jerry Harkness played just 81 games for the Pacers over two seasons, but he has one of the best stories of anyone who has put on the uniform -- thanks to Jackie Robinson, southern bigotry and his own initiative.
-Harkness is back in the spotlight with Loyola's incredible run to the Final Four.
-This story, written in 2014, tells his equally incredible story:
+Jerry Harkness has the best backstory of anyone who has put on the Pacers uniform, thanks to Jackie Robinson, southern bigotry and his own initiative.

 Jerry Harkness isn’t the greatest player to have worn the Pacers uniform.
 Not by a long shot, pun intended.